 Type of Email Notification Sent to Details New Review on Your Listing You, the provider Sent whenever someone posts a review of your listing.
 New Comment on Your Review The review author Sent only if someone other than the review author comments on the review and if the author has opted to receive email notifications on their profile.
 If the author replies to the notification, the reply is posted as a new comment on the review.
-Also Commented on the Review The people who commented on the review Sent to people who have commented on a review, are not the review author the author of this comment, and have opted to receive email notifications of their profiles.
-At most, one email notification is sent to each commenter for enew comment.
-If the person replies to the notification, the reply is posted a new comment on the review.

-Type of Email Notification Sent to Details New Comment on the Review of Your Listing You, the provider Sent whenever someone writes a new comment on a review of your listing.
+Also Commented on the Review The people who commented on the review Sent to people who have commented on a review, are not the review author or the author of this comment, and have opted to receive email notifications on their profiles.
+At most, one email notification is sent to each commenter for each new comment.
+If the person replies to the notification, the reply is posted as a new comment on the review.
+New Comment on the Review of Your Listing You, the provider Sent whenever someone writes a new comment on a review of your listing.